artflutter/reactive_forms_generator/README.md

 ### Dynamic forms with FormArray

-The next example will show how to build dynamis forms.
+The next example will show how to build dynamic forms.
 We will create a mailing list which will allow adding new email and basic validation.

 #### Model